Skip to content

 # Output: score='poor' reasoning='The answer is completely unrelated to the question about renewable energy benefits.'

 Note that we use NLP scores (e.g. "good") instead of numerical scores.
-In our experience, we've found that LLMs are better at scoring using natural language that numbers.
+In our experience, we've found that LLMs are better at scoring using natural language than numbers.

 2. Evaluate an Output Using a Panel of Judges